MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: What is Ship Energy Efficiency Management Plan?

-Regulation 23 talks about the technical cooperation between different parties (Administration, Government agency, Shipping company etc.) to improve the energy efficiency of ships.
+Regulation 23 discusses technical cooperation between different parties (Administration, Government agency, Shipping company, etc.) to improve the energy efficiency of ships.

 Chapter 5 deals with the Verification of compliance with the provision of this convention under Regulations 24 and 25.